restarian/brace_document/docs/specification/unit_test_output.md

       * ✓ requirejs in the system as a program
       * ✓ git is available in the system as a program
     * using the testing example directory -> test/example
-      * ✓ is able to create a git repository in the example directory if their is not one already
       * creates the proper document data object using the directory: /home/nickali/Restarian/brace_document/test/example/directories
         * ✓ with directories contained in the structrure